Saturday, November 30, 2024

 However, here we are, almost 5 years after that post, and I've learned to appreciate how far technology has actually come over the past few years.

-Now picking up a new hobby, Pulling apart these small engines, and repairing them.
+Pulling apart these small engines, and repairing them.

 It's actually led me down a path to start a YouTube channel, which has been quite an enlightening, and fulfilling experience.